 Dates and Sites.
 The Conference tournament shall be conducted the week prior to the first round of the NCAA Division I Women's Softball tournament.
-The 2021 tournament will be hosted by the University of Florida.
+The 2022 tournament will be held on May 10-14 and hosted by the University of Florida.
 See Supplement C in General Administration for Future Championship Dates and Sites.